pdutton/wsl-create/README.md

  :exclamation: Use your own values please.
 And don't use changeme.
 I call dibs on that password!

+Files you place in the ssh subdirectory will be copied into the ~/.ssh directory of the created user. id_rsa and id_rsa.pub are a prime candidate for this functionality.

 ## Import into WSL

 In powershell, create a directory where the container will live: